 The allure of an adjustable-rate mortgage is the low start rate.
 Today the more popular ARM choices come in the form of a hybrid mortgage.
 A hybrid is a loan where the initial rate is fixed for a relatively brief period, say five or seven years.
 Start rates on hybrids are also lower compared to prevailing fixed rates.

-For Vegas buyers that don’t anticipate owning the property for an extended period, an ARM or hybrid makes an excellent choice.
+For Vegas buyers who don’t anticipate owning the property for an extended period, an ARM or hybrid makes an excellent choice.
 If someone isn’t sure, however, the prudent move would be to stay with a fixed.
-Should rates fall in the future, there is always the option to refinance out of the existing mortgage into a new one with a better rate.
+Should rates fall in the future, there is always the option to refinance the existing mortgage into a new one with a better rate.

 Current homeowners can also learn about assorted cash-out and rate-term refinance opportunities on the Jumbo Refinance page.

 Contact us today by calling the number above, or just submit the Quick Request Form on this page.